 At the organisational level, banking activities are kept separate from the controlling functions.
-Independent auditors perform the internal auditing in order to ensure that principles and procedures are complied with at all times.
+Independent auditors perform the internal auditing to ensure that principles and procedures are always complied with.

 Although the Bank has implemented risk controls and taken loss-mitigating actions, and substantial resources have been devoted to developing efficient procedures and training staff, it is not possible to implement procedures that are fully effective in controlling all operational risks.
-The Bank has therefore taken out insurance in respect of property, office equipment, vehicles and employee compensation as well as general liability and directors' and officers' liability.
+The Bank has therefore taken out insurance in respect of property, office equipment, vehicles, and employee compensation as well as general liability and directors' and officers' liability.
 In addition, the Bank has taken out insurance against theft, robbery, amounts lost in cash transports between branches or in the post up to a reasonable figure.
 The Bank believes that the type and relative amounts of insurance that it holds are in accordance with customary practice in its business area.

 Assessing the Bank's operational risks in the IT field is considered an important area.
 The Bank's IT department and management regularly review IT security, including contingency plans for IT breakdowns etc., that are designed to ensure that operations can continue at a satisfactory level in case of extraordinary events.
-All IT systems running at BankNordik and from the bank's service providers must adhere to documented running schedules and guidelines.
+All IT systems running at Føroya Banki and from the bank's service providers must adhere to documented running schedules and guidelines.
 IT operations must be safe and stable, a requirement complied with through the greatest possible degree of automation and capacity adjustments.
 IT services run by service providers must be based on written agreements.
+Issues regarding the Groups IT-risks is reviewed by the Groups IT-Committee.